 Outdoor Air Pollution

-There are a number of different outdoor air pollutants that can impact the lungs, including fine particulate matter (small pieces of debris in the air with a diameter less than 2.5µm).
-Fine particulate matter can be produced by a number of different sources including traffic, industrial sources and natural sources like forest fires.
+Air pollution is linked to about 6% of new lung cancer cases in Alberta.5 Fine particulate matter can be produced by a number of different sources including traffic, industrial sources and natural sources like forest fires.

 More information about sources of air pollution and their relationship to cancer risk can be found on the website of the Canadian Cancer Society.